CSE185-Final-Project/Project-Proposal/README.md

 Please submit a pull request with any corrections or suggestions.
 Thank you!

 # Testing
-we store test file in `dataset/test_file/*`.
+We store test file in `dataset/test_file/*`.
 In order to test whether our code work or not, we will run our code on the file store inside.
 defaut:
 >```
 >scRNAseq_Easy dataset/test_file/baby_HFD_Rep.zip dataset/test_file/baby_Chow_Rep.zip [options]